tejasnikumbh/viewings_service/README.md

     - Example
         ``` 0.0.0.0:8000/api/v1/conversations/user_id=1 ```
     	- The conversations are grouped by user_id of the conversing partner.
-    	- Sample Response:-  [For tenant] - Note tenant id is same
+    	- Sample Response:-  Note tenant id is same for as_tenant, same with as_host

 	```javascript
     	 [